Chip shortage delays reliance, Google launching Indian smartphones | ExBulletin

 The additional time will also help alleviate the current global semiconductor shortage across the industry, Jio added.

-When the phone was announced in June, Reliance Chairman Mukesh Ambani said he didn’t specify a price, but said it would be the most affordable smartphone in India and around the world.
+When the phone was announced in June, Reliance Chairman Mukesh Ambani did not specify a price, but said it would be the most affordable smartphone “not only in India but globally.”

-Jio disrupted the Indian telecommunications market when it launched a discounted data plan and free voice service in 2016, driving some competitors out of the market.
+Jio has confused the Indian telecommunications market, which launched discounted data plans and free voice services in 2016, and has pushed some competitors out of the market.
 Currently, it is India’s largest mobile operator with more than 425 million customers.

-Ambani also said in June that Jio, which counts Facebook, Qualcomm and Intel as backers, is confident that it will be the first to launch a 5G service in India.
+Ambani is also convinced that Jio, which counts Facebook (FB.O), Qualcomm (QCOM.O) and Intel (INTC.O) as supporters in June, launched the first 5G service in India.
+Said that.read more

 Sources